MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 ---

-Azure AD business-to-business (B2B) collaboration with Microsoft Identity Manager(MIM) 2016 SP1 with Azure Application Proxy
+Microsoft Entra business-to-business (B2B) collaboration with Microsoft Identity Manager(MIM) 2016 SP1 with Azure Application Proxy
 ============================================================================================================================

 The initial scenario is external user AD account lifecycle management.
-In this scenario, an organization has invited guests into their Azure AD directory, and wishes to give those guests access to on-premises Windows-Integrated Authentication or Kerberos-based applications, via the [Azure AD application proxy](/azure/active-directory/app-proxy/application-proxy-add-on-premises-application) or other gateway mechanisms.
-The Azure AD application proxy requires each user to have their own AD DS account, for identification and delegation purposes.
+In this scenario, an organization has invited guests into their Microsoft Entra directory, and wishes to give those guests access to on-premises Windows-Integrated Authentication or Kerberos-based applications, via the [Microsoft Entra application proxy](/azure/active-directory/app-proxy/application-proxy-add-on-premises-application) or other gateway mechanisms.
+The Microsoft Entra application proxy requires each user to have their own AD DS account, for identification and delegation purposes.

 ## Scenario-Specific Guidance

-A few assumptions made in the configuration of B2B with MIM and Azure AD Application Proxy:
+A few assumptions made in the configuration of B2B with MIM and Microsoft Entra ID Application Proxy:

 -   You have already deployed an on-premises AD, and Microsoft Identity Manager is installed and basic configuration of MIM Service, MIM Portal, Active Directory Management Agent (AD MA) and FIM Management Agent (FIM MA).
 For more information, see [Deploy Microsoft Identity Manager 2016 SP2](./microsoft-identity-manager-deploy.md).

 -   You have already followed the instructions in the article on how to download and install the [Graph connector](microsoft-identity-manager-2016-connector-graph.md).

--   You have Azure AD Connect configured for synchronizing users and groups to Azure AD.
+-   You have Microsoft Entra Connect configured for synchronizing users and groups to Microsoft Entra ID.

 -   You have already set up Application Proxy connectors and connector groups.
-If not, see [Tutorial: Add an on-premises application for remote access through Application Proxy in Azure Active Directory](/azure/active-directory/app-proxy/application-proxy-add-on-premises-application#install-and-register-a-connector) to install and configure.
+If not, see [Tutorial: Add an on-premises application for remote access through Application Proxy in Microsoft Entra ID](/azure/active-directory/app-proxy/application-proxy-add-on-premises-application#install-and-register-a-connector) to install and configure.

--   You have already published one or more applications, which rely on Windows Integrated Authentication or individual AD accounts via Azure AD App Proxy.
+-   You have already published one or more applications, which rely on Windows Integrated Authentication or individual AD accounts via Microsoft Entra application proxy.

--   You have invited or you invite one or more guests, that have resulted in one or more users being created in Azure AD.
-For more information, see [Self-service for Azure AD B2B collaboration sign-up](/azure/active-directory/active-directory-b2b-self-service-portal).
+-   You have invited or you invite one or more guests, that have resulted in one or more users being created in Microsoft Entra ID.
+For more information, see [Self-service for Microsoft Entra B2B collaboration sign-up](/azure/active-directory/active-directory-b2b-self-service-portal).

 ## B2B End to End Deployment Example scenario